salma-org-97/cron-scheduler/README.md

 ## Possible future improvements
 1. External persistence such as a database can be used to store the created cronjobs in case the process exits.
 2. The library can be enhanced to support real cron-expressions such as `* * * * *`.
-3. A queue, such as SQS, can be used to save the jobs, & a worker can be used to process these jobs concurrently, where we can specify the number of concurrent tasks that the worker can consume & execute.
+3. A queue, such as SQS, can be used to store the jobs, & a worker can be used to process these jobs concurrently, where we can specify the number of concurrent tasks that the worker can consume & execute.